 First up on the list is Belleayre Mountain, a popular site for snowboarders and downhill skiers and an ideal location for day-trippers from New York City.
-Featuring 171 acres, 50 unique trails, 5 glades, a terrain park and a progression park.
-It’s no secret why Belleayre is known as one of the best Catskills resorts.
+Featuring 171 acres, 50 unique trails, 5 glades, a terrain park, and a progression park, it’s no surprise that this Belleayre Ski resort is known as one of the best Catskills resorts.
 Whether you’re new to snow sports or you’ve been riding the slopes for years, Belleayre offers something for everyone.
-It has plenty of trails that vary across all skill levels, and the lower half of the mountain is dedicated to beginner and intermediate skiers so they have ample room to learn without interference from more experienced skiers.
-You’ll love riding down some of New York’s most challenging steeps, fun bumps and winding trails.
+It has plenty of trails that vary across all skill levels, and the lower half of the mountain is dedicated to beginner and intermediate skiers, so they have plenty of room to learn without interference from more experienced skiers.
+You’ll love riding down some of New York’s most challenging steeps, exciting bumps, and winding trails.
 Worried about getting lost on the trail?
 Trail maps are available for Belleayre Mountain’s many trails.
 In addition to great trails, you can hop on one of the park’s gondolas to catch panoramic views of the wintry Catskill Forest Preserve.
-Belleayre is also known for the variety of snowsports programs it offers, including private lessons, kids lessons, competition programs and more.
+Belleayre also offers a variety of snowsports programs, including private lessons, kids’ lessons, competition programs, and more.
 Ski rentals and snowboard equipment and several dining options are also available on site.
 Trying to find a day with the best conditions?
 Belleayre’s website contains a regularly updated snow report, enabling guests to pick the perfect day to hit the slopes.

 Hunter Mountain Resort

-Next up is Hunter Mountain, one of New York’s most popular ski resorts and lodging destinations frequented by skiers and snowboarders alike.
-The 240-acre park spans four different mountain faces and features 67 trails, 13 lifts, four freestyle terrain parks and plenty of nearby accommodations.
-Whether you consider yourself an experienced expert or a barely-there beginner, sign up the award-winning ski school’s individualized lessons or check out their day and season-long programs.
-Lift tickets are available but limited during holiday dates like, Dec.
-25 – Jan.
-2, Jan.
-14 -17 and Feb.
-18 – 27.
+Hunter Mountain is the largest of New York’s ski resorts.
+The 240-acre park spans four different mountain faces and features 67 trails, 13 lifts, four freestyle terrain parks, and plenty of nearby accommodations.
+Regardless of your skill level, you can sign up for the award-winning ski school’s individualized lessons or check out their day and season-long programs.
+Lift tickets are limited, so be sure to check their website before planning your fabulous winter escape.
 Wondering what else there is to do at Hunter Mountain?
-The ski resort is home to plenty of fun things to do, including snow tubing and live music and drink tastings.
+The ski resort is home to plenty of fun activities, including snow tubing and live music and drink tastings.
 If you prefer a more relaxing getaway, Hunter Mountain offers the finest mountain resort lodging with beautiful views, heated pools, saunas, and more.
-Only two and a half hours from NYC by car, Hunter Mountain makes for a great weekend getaway that will have your whole family wanting to come back every snowfall!
+Only two and a half hours from NYC by car, Hunter Mountain makes for a great weekend trip that will have your whole family wanting to come back at the first sign of snow.

-Just a few miles north of Hunter Mountain is the less crowded but equally favorited and family-friendly Windham Mountain, which spreads across two peaks and 285 skiable acres.
-New York weather during the winter season makes Windham the perfect snowy destination.
-Windham offers beginner-to-expert terrain perfect for alpine skiing and cruising, as well as six terrain parks where freestylers can practice tricks and tucks in a safe, secure setting.
+Just a few miles north of Hunter Mountain is the often less crowded, but equally beloved, family-friendly Windham Mountain.
+Spread across two peaks and 285 skiable acres, Windham offers beginner-to-expert terrain perfect for alpine skiing and cruising, as well as six terrain parks where freestylers can practice tricks and tucks in a safe, secure setting.
 The park features 54 trails and 12 lifts, including a brand new, high-speed, detachable six-passenger chairlift, and has one of the largest varieties of on-mountain dining.
 Windham Mountain’s Snow Sports School offers a wide variety of programs and instruction options for children and adults to ensure that each student excels on the slopes.
 Additionally, snow tubing is another excellent activity at the ski resort.

 In the western Finger Lakes region of New York near Canandaigua Lake, is Bristol Mountain, located east of Buffalo and slightly south of Rochester.
 Bristol’s 1200′ vertical rise, the highest between the Adirondacks and the Rocky Mountains, makes for breathtaking views at the mountain’s summit and a variety of inclines for skiers and snowboarders of all levels.
 Although a bit smaller in comparison to our previous parks with only 138 acres of total skiable terrain, this mountain still offers riders 34 different slopes, two terrain parks, two Nordic loops, and two high-speed quad lifts.
 The state-of-the-art snowmaking system covers almost all of the terrain, and 96 percent of trails have lighting during the night operating season, so the fun doesn’t stop when the sun goes down.
 This snowmaking machine also means you won’t have to rely on the Rochester weather.
 Other services include rental equipment, a full snowsports retail store, and an equipment tuning center.
 Bristol Mountain lodging is also available so that you can make the most of your stay.